GENERAL SCOTT BOUDIN PAGEANT INFO

 CONTESTANT INTRODUCTIONS & ON-STAGE QUESTIONS

 The introduction is judged on delivery and the contestant's ability to present a memorized statement to an audience.
 The on-stage question is judged on delivery and the contestant's ability to answer an unknown question on stage while maintaining their poise and composure.
+Note: Judges for the Scott Boudin Festival Pageant are NOT "festival pageant judges", but rather the judges for all eight age divisions may come from the business sector, tourism industry, media industry, or are a servant-leader within the Scott Community.

 PAGEANT DOCUMENTS & QUEEN DUTIES